drupalsocialinitiative/social_auth_twitter/README.txt

 It adds to the site:
  * A new url: /user/login/twitter.
- * A settings form on /admin/config/social-api/social-auth/twitter page.
+ * A settings form at /admin/config/social-api/social-auth/twitter.
- * A Twitter Logo in the Social Auth Login block.
+ * A Twitter logo in the Social Auth Login block.

 REQUIREMENTS